infern018/HistologyDB-API/README.md

 API made for the histology metadata project

 ## How to run
-Install all the node dependencies and run `npm start` on your terminal and you're good to go, the web-app should be running at `localhost:7000`
+ - Install all the node dependencies and run `npm start` on your terminal and you're good to go, the web-app should be running at `localhost:7000`
+ - To connect to your DB, replace the `mongoURL` in *index.js* with your mongo database URL.

 ## Routes